 In the end, however, emotionally drained, I would toss in the towel.
 I would often feel relieved, somehow.
 Then reality would step in with the fact, “some things are simply unknowable,” and the frustration would settle in.

 In the beginning, I wrote many of these thoughts down, and filed them away in a physical folder labeled “To be resolved.”
 Today, the folder is stuffed away yet its content is permanently stored in my memory.

 Presently, I have turned to writing summaries in hopes of encouraging new survivors.
 For some survivors (but not all of us,) this rumination process brings a layer of PEACE.
 It could simply be knowing that I am not alone in this struggle.
 If I ever go back to that original folder today, I would relabel it “All I can ever know.”

 In the counseling arena, there are mixed theories regarding what rumination does to an individual.
 Most therapy seems to suggest it is detrimental to reconstructing life after.
 I have come to disagree.
 I clearly recognize this may be unique to my own case.
 I get a certain level of comfort in knowing I gave these questions and thoughts my best.
 It involved many hours of paced counseling.
 Paced meaning not constant non-stop but scheduled . . . like weekly.

-There is absolutely certain aspects of any particularly suicide that would be best avoided, since nothing good can come of the effort.
+There are absolutely certain aspects of any particular suicide that would be best avoided since nothing good can come of the effort.
 Things like witnessing or being the one to discover the suicide.
 Some successfully regain emotional balance, even in these situations.